Fast and principled simulations of the SIR model on temporal networks: Methods

 \subsubsection{Contagion}

 We will assume that every contact represents the same probability $\beta$ of the contagion (i.e., that a contact spreads the disease).
+In other words, we model the contagion as a Bernoulli process on the contacts with some additional conditions---a contagion takes place at the first non-zero event after a node pair becomes SI, if the involved nodes are still SI at the time of that event.

-In other words, we model the contagion as a Bernoulli process on the contacts.
-These assumptions are radical simplifications since many effects could cause the transmission probability to vary: The amount of pathogens emitted by different infectious individuals, or at different times by the same individual, can vary greatly~\cite{vanderwaal2016heterogeneity}.
+Relative to a true epidemic situation, these assumptions are radical simplifications since many effects could cause the transmission probability to vary: The amount of pathogens emitted by different infectious individuals, or at different times by the same individual, can vary greatly~\cite{vanderwaal2016heterogeneity}.
 The susceptibility also varies much, not only between people but also e.g., with the time of the day~\cite{bass2016circadian,colman2018reachability}.
 Finally, our contact sequences do not encode the intensity of the contacts.
 Clearly, there is a good case for a more complex model of contagion events.
 The motivation we keep it this simple is the continuity principle.

 In empirical data sets, nodes typically can have simultaneous contacts.
 With the assertion that the contagion is instantaneous in the SIR model, simultaneous contacts become a conceptual problem.
 A simple solution, and the one we advocate, is to prohibit the infection from spreading further than graph-distance one per time unit of the input data.
 In other words, if there are contacts $(i,j,t)$ and $(j,k,t)$, but no $(i,k,t)$, then $i$ cannot infect $k$ (via $j$) at time $t$.
 This solution, technically speaking, makes the model a susceptible--exposed--infectious--recovered (SEIR) model where the exposed state lasts a time less than the data's resolution.
 However, it simplifies the code a great deal and probably makes the simulation more realistic (since SEIR is always more accurate than SIR).
 Moreover, once again, except for some extreme cases, this decision will not significantly affect the output.